Does chiropractic treatment require a referral from an MD? No, a referral is not needed to see a doctor of chiropractic (DC).

-Once I start going to a chiropractor, does that mean I have to continue going forever?
+Once I start going to chiropractor, does that mean I have to continue going forever?

 No, it is not necessary to continue seen your chiropractor once your condition is resolved.
 Your doctor may recommend periodic check-ups depending on your lifestyle.

 I don’t have neck and back pain do I need to see a chiropractor?

 Chiropractors are more than just neck and back pain doctors for instance, at Allied Health & Rehab we provide nutritional counseling and help patient manage conditions like: diabetes, hypertension, obesity etc. We also help patients with weight loss, occupational health, and drug testing.

 Is chiropractic treatment safe?
 Chiropractic is widely recognized as one of the safest drug-free, non-invasive therapies available for the treatment of neuro-musculoskeletal complaints.